A WordPress website has 3 main components.

 - Widgets & Plugins that add additional function – contact forms, calendars, galleries, social sharing..etc.

 The best feature of WordPress is that it has a private Dashboard area where the site owner can login to add & edit Posts & Pages.

 We use WordPress for most of the work we do for our small business clients.

-We install & setup the WordPress software into your existing or our Managed Hosting account.
-The advantage of our Managed Hosting is that we take care of all the setup & interaction with the hosting provider, which, frankly, has never really become a consumer level product.
+We install & setup the WordPress software into your existing or our Managed Hosting service.
+The advantage of our Managed Hosting is that we take care of all the setup & interaction with the hosting provider, which, frankly, has never really become a consumer understandable product.

 The site then has the default Theme and the initial 4 simple pages of Home, About, Services and Contact, or equivalent.
 “Simple” means each page will consist of a few paragraphs with a few images and text supplied by you.

 Then it’s time to really ‘brand’ the site as your own.

 The part of your site that the public sees is called the Theme.
 The generic Theme will have a plain website layout, your name in the header, a sidebar where your Posts links will be listed, and your page content to the right or left of the sidebar.